 Manor Cottages, a two-bedroom caretaker residence for Wellbrook Manor, is being marketed separately and is also available via Eddisons.

-Abdul is an Associate Director in the Valuation Services department, and is based in London.
+Abdul is a Director in the Valuation Services department, and is based in London.

 Involved in RICS ‘Red Book’ valuations, Agency and Fixed Charge Receiverships, he also advises banks and insolvency practitioners on transaction activities, asset management and general property advice.